Crook Manifesto

 Crook Manifesto is a 2023 novel by Colson Whitehead, published by Doubleday.
 It returns to the fictional world of his previous book, Harlem Shuffle.
-It is a work of crime fiction and a family saga that takes place in Harlem during three periods: 1971, 1973, and 1976, the year of the United States Bicentennial celebration.
+It is a work of crime fiction and a family saga that takes place in Harlem during three periods: 1971, 1973, and 1976, the year of the celebratory United States Bicentennial.
+It was followed by Cool Machine in July 2026.

-Plot
+Plot Summary

 Now older than in Harlem Shuffle, Ray Carney has retreated from the world of small-time crime and is successful as a furniture salesman.
 As his daughter has grown distant from him, he sees a chance for reconnection in helping her find tickets to a sold out Jackson 5 show.
 This forces him to rekindle former relationships, drawing him into small-time criminal moves once again.
 Along the way he reacquaints himself with a corrupt white cop whose goal is to escape the heat that is on him in New York City.
 Carney transports stolen jewels, robs a poker game, and rummages through criminals' apartments.
 According to The New York Times, "Carney is resigned and observant, a participant and a hostage, as he embarks on a nightmarish shotgun ride across New York City."